hacksomeheavymetal/zOS/README.md

 ## Motivation
 ```
-Despite of anakata's motives one thing is certain, thanks to him some
+Regardless of anakata's intentions one thing is certain, thanks to him
-people got hooked and started to talk about the security of mainframes.
+some people got hooked and started to talk about the security of
-Since then, few individuals, and before that even fewer, did their best
+mainframes.
+Since then, few individuals, and before that even fewer,
-sharing their knowledge in the field and contributing to the infosec and
+did their best sharing their knowledge in the field and contributing to
-mainframe communities.
-This however was still not enough to close the gap
+the infosec and mainframe communities.
+This however was still not enough
-between mainframes and the rest of the world.
+to close the gap between mainframes and the rest of the world.

 I'm kicking-off a libre project by sharing the bits and pieces gathered
 over the years on the subject.
 I want to encourage you to contribute so